• LOGIN

 verify with opmnctl status –l

-There are several attachments that are part of the template form.
+Several attachments are part of the template form.

-APPSCORE: This is a kind of attachment that comprises of packages as well as procedures which are useful for all the different forms for the purpose of creating toolbars, menus etc.
+APPSCORE: This is a kind of attachment that comprises packages as well as procedures that are useful for all the different forms to create toolbars, menus, etc.

-APPSDAYPK: This attachment contains packages that are helpful in controlling the applications associated with oracle.
+APPSDAYPK: This attachment contains packages that help control the applications associated with Oracle.

-FNDSQF: This attachment has various procedures as well as packages for flex fields, profiles, message dictionary and also concurrent processing.
+FNDSQF: This attachment has various procedures as well as packages for flex fields, profiles, message dictionaries, and also concurrent processing.

-CUSTOM: This attachment is helpful in extending the application forms of oracle without causing any modification related with the application code.
-There are various kinds of customization including zoom.
+CUSTOM: This attachment helps extend the application forms of Oracle without causing any modification related to the application code.
+There are various kinds of customization including Zoom.

 Oracle APEX Course Training

-Which scripts need for registration process for SSO?
+Which scripts are needed for the registration process for SSO?

 regapps.sql